 Kituo Cha Sheria (Legal Advice Centre) in Kenya created a new model of access to justice when in addition to legal aid, took the approach of legal empowerment.
 It provides legal education to marginalized communities and to inmates in prisons through a model of Community and Prison Justice Centres to empower them to understand and advocate for their own rights.
 Within prisons, the legal education training is designed for inmates of all genders who face barriers in understanding their legal rights and protections, and to build their own self-sufficiency.

 Are you looking for ideas and inspiration on how you can achieve your human rights goals?
 Then you’re in the right place.
 Below, we have over 200 examples of successful human rights tactics.
-Filter for examples based on keywords, your type of tactical goal, the human rights issue you are working on, or your geographic region.

 Excessive use of force and torturing of civilians were common practices of the security forces before the 2011 Egyptian revolution.
 There are numerous examples of police brutally dismantling protests and conducting mass arrests of protesters without accountability.
 In 2008, an Egyptian blogger started Piggipedia to help identify and expose security officials suspected of committing crimes against civilians including torture, abuse, use of excessive force and other crimes.

 Al Bawsala is a local Tunisian NGO that was established to offer citizens the means to stay updated with their elected representatives, provide them ways to defend their fundamental rights, and build relationships with elected representatives and decision-makers in order to work towards the establishment of good governance practices and political ethics (more info here).